Skip to content

 Your Guide to Heat Activated Adhesives

-A heat-activated adhesive is a type of adhesive, usually applied to a tape backing, that will not bond at normal temperatures.
-Instead, it becomes sticky in certain temperatures, wherein the adhesive chemicals are activated and can form a bond.
+Heat-activated adhesives are a type of adhesive applied to a tape backing that doesn’t bond at normal temperatures.
+Instead, they become sticky at specific temperatures, where the adhesive chemicals are activated and can form a bond.
+This specific feature makes them useful for certain hard-to-stick applications.

-As the name implies, heat-activated adhesive is a non-sticky adhesive that usually will not bond or adhere at normal temperatures.
-As part of its design, this adhesive only begins to bond when heated to a precise temperature.
+Heat-activated adhesive is a non-sticky adhesive that usually will not bond or adhere at average temperatures.
+Due to its design, this adhesive only begins to bond when heated to a precise temperature.

 Heat-activated adhesive films offer a lot of versatility in their design and application.
 They are industrial in scope and have grown extensively in popularity over the last few decades.

-Adhesive films use thin layers of specially designed bonding agents attached to a backing material, giving you, the user, a product that is equal parts easy to use and highly versatile.
+Adhesive films use thin layers of specially designed bonding agents attached to a backing material, giving the user a product that is equal parts easy to use and highly versatile.
+Of course, your project requirements will determine your material specifications

-Backings can have the adhesive coated on one or both sides.
-They might be treated with different concentrations of the same adhesive, making them more or less appropriate for other tasks.
+Adhesive can be coated on one or both sides of the backings.
+In addition, different concentrations of the same adhesive might be used to treat backings, making them more or less appropriate for other tasks.

 Heat-activated film also brings a range of unique and valuable traits to the table, including: